mbergoon/clink/README.md

  * Provides detailed reports representing such data efficiently.
  * Configuration to detail scan intervals, summary type, etc.

-persistent long running summary/detailed information ability to provide scan information from multiple contexets eg inside and outside of a network

 ### <a name="howitworks"></a>How It Works
 Clink is accompanied...